phamdinhkhanh/general_backbone/README.md

 # Introduction

 Nowadays, the training of Deep Learning models is fragmented and unified.
 When AI engineers face up with one specific task, the common way was to find a repo and reimplement them.
 Thus, it is really hard for them to speed up the implementation of a big project in which requires a continuous try-end-error process to find the best model. `general_backbone` is launched to facilitate for implementation of deep neural-network backbones, data augmentations, optimizers, and learning schedulers that all in one package.
 Finally, you can quick-win the training process.
+Below are these supported sectors in the current version:

 - [x] backbones
 - loss functions